alza-bitz/alza-bitz.github.io/posts/programmers-how-do-you-partition.md

 There seems to be a clear difference here.
 Despite the expected reduction in the number of views, given the same problem these less popular languages offer a single solution in their standard libraries that doesn't depend nearly as much on either the context or data structures involved.

-Without getting into why this difference might exist (although see note 1 below), _we have a situation today where a large population of programmers have to either carry this complexity in their heads or disrupt their flow to look it up, and then make a suitable choice, just to do such a simple thing?_
+Without getting into why this difference might exist (although see note 1 below), _we have a situation today where a large population of programmers have to either carry this complexity in their heads or disrupt their flow to look it up, and then make a suitable decision, just to do such a simple thing?_

 This might help us to understand why programmers are now using AI coding assistants to reduce context switching and work more efficiently on the actual problem they're trying to solve.